Elgamal Cryptographic System

 In 1984, T. Elgamal announced a public-key scheme based on discrete logarithms, closely related to the Diffie-Hellman technique.The ElGamal cryptosystem is used in some form in a number of standards including the digital signature standard (DSS), and the S/MIME e-mail standard.

-1.Generate a random integer $X_A$ , such that $1 \lt X_A \lt q-1$.
+1.Generate a random integer XA , such that 1<XA<q−1.

-2.Compute $Y_A=\alpha ^{X_A} \pmod q$
+2.Compute Y_A=\alpha ^{X_A} \pmod q

-3. A’s private key is $X_A$ ;A’s pubic key is $[q,\alpha, Y_A]$
+3. A’s private key is X_A ;A’s pubic key is [q,\alpha, Y_A]

 Any user B that has access to A’s public key can encrypt a message as follows:

-1. Represent the message $M$ as an integer in the range $0 \le M \le q-1$.
-Longer messages are sent as a sequence of blocks, with each block being an integer less than $q$
+1. Represent the message M as an integer in the range 0 \le M \le q-1.
+Longer messages are sent as a sequence of blocks, with each block being an integer less than q

-2. Choose a random integer $k$ such that $1 \le k \le q-1$
+2. Choose a random integer k such that 1 \le k \le q-1

-3.Compute a one-time key $K=(Y_A)^k \pmod q$
+3.Compute a one-time key K=(Y_A)^k \pmod q

-4.Encrypt $M$ as the pair of integers $(C_1,C_2)$ , where
+4.Encrypt M as the pair of integers (C_1,C_2) , where

 User A recovers the plaintext as follows:

-1. Recover the key by computing $K=(C_1)^{X_A} \pmod q $.
+1. Recover the key by computing K=(C_1)^{X_A} \pmod q .

-2.Compute $M=(C_2K^{-1} \pmod q$
+2.Compute M=(C_2K^{-1} \pmod q

 We can restate the ElGamal process as follows, using Figure below

-1. Bob generates a random integer $k$.
+1. Bob generates a random integer k.

-2. Bob generates a one-time key $K$ using Alice’s public-key components $Y_A, q,$ and $k$.
+2. Bob generates a one-time key K using Alice’s public-key components Y_A, q, and k.

-3. Bob encrypts $k$ using the public-key component $α$, yielding $C_1$ . $C_1$ provides sufficient information for Alice to recover $K$.
+3. Bob encrypts k using the public-key component α, yielding C_1 .
+C_1 provides sufficient information for Alice to recover K.

-4. Bob encrypts the plaintext message $M$ using $K$.
+4. Bob encrypts the plaintext message M using K.

-5. Alice recovers $K$ from $C_1$ using her private key .
+5. Alice recovers K from C_1 using her private key .

-6. Alice uses $K^{-1}$ to recover the plaintext message from $C_2$.
+6. Alice uses K^{-1} to recover the plaintext message from C_2.

-Thus $K$, functions as a one-time key, used to encrypt and decrypt the message
+Thus K, functions as a one-time key, used to encrypt and decrypt the message

 Let us demonstrate why the ElGamal scheme works.
-First, we show how $K$ is recovered by the decryption process:
+First, we show how K is recovered by the decryption process:

-$K = (Y_A)^k \pmod q$ $K$ is defined during the encryption process
+K = (Y_A)^k \pmod q K is defined during the encryption process

-$K = (\alpha ^{X_A} \pmod q)^k \pmod q$ substitute using $Y_A = \alpha ^{X_A} \pmod q$
+K = (\alpha ^{X_A} \pmod q)^k \pmod q substitute using Y_A = \alpha ^{X_A} \pmod q

-$K = \alpha ^{kX_A} \pmod q$ by the rules of modular arithmetic
+K = \alpha ^{kX_A} \pmod q by the rules of modular arithmetic

-$K = (C_1)^{X_A} \pmod q$ substitute using $C_1 = \alpha ^k \pmod q$
+K = (C_1)^{X_A} \pmod q substitute using C_1 = \alpha ^k \pmod q

-Next, using $K$ , we recover the plaintext as
+Next, using K , we recover the plaintext as

-$C_2 = KM \pmod q$
+C_2 = KM \pmod q

-$(C_2K^{-1}) \pmod q = KMK^{-1} \pmod q = M \pmod q = M$
+(C_2K^{-1}) \pmod q = KMK^{-1} \pmod q = M \pmod q = M

 Example:

-For example, let us start with the prime field GF(19); that is, $q = 19.$ It has primitive roots {2, 3, 10, 13, 14, 15}.
-We choose $\alpha= 10.$
+For example, let us start with the prime field GF(19); that is, q = 19.
+It has primitive roots {2, 3, 10, 13, 14, 15}.
+We choose \alpha= 10.

-1.Alice chooses $X_A = 5.$
+1.Alice chooses X_A = 5.

-2.Then $Y_A = \alpha ^{X_A} \pmod q = 10^5 \pmod{19}= 3$
+2.Then Y_A = \alpha ^{X_A} \pmod q = 10^5 \pmod{19}= 3

-3.Alice’s private key is 5 and Alice’s public key is $\{q, \alpha, Y_A \} = \{19, 10, 3\}.$
+3.Alice’s private key is 5 and Alice’s public key is \{q, \alpha, Y_A \} = \{19, 10, 3\}.

-2.Then $K = (Y_A)^k \pmod q = 3^6 \pmod {19} = 729 \pmod {19} = 7.$
+2.Then K = (Y_A)^k \pmod q = 3^6 \pmod {19} = 729 \pmod {19} = 7.

 3.So

-$C_1 = \alpha^k \pmod q = 10^6 \pmod {19}= 11$
+C_1 = \alpha^k \pmod q = 10^6 \pmod {19}= 11

-$C_2 = KM \pmod q = 7 * 17 \pmod {19} = 119 \pmod{19} = 5$
+C_2 = KM \pmod q = 7 * 17 \pmod {19} = 119 \pmod{19} = 5

-4. Bob sends the ciphertext $(11, 5)$.
+4. Bob sends the ciphertext (11, 5).

-1.Alice calculates $K = (C_1)^{X_A }\pmod q = 11^5 \pmod {19} = 161051 \pmod {19}= 7$.
+1.Alice calculates K = (C_1)^{X_A }\pmod q = 11^5 \pmod {19} = 161051 \pmod {19}= 7.

-2.Then $K^{-1}$ in $GF(19)$ is $7^{-1} \pmod {19 }= 11.$
+2.Then K^{-1} in GF(19) is 7^{-1} \pmod {19 }= 11.

-3.Finally,$M = (C_2K^{-1}) \pmod q = 5 * 11 \pmod {19}= 55 \pmod{19}= 17.$
+3.Finally,M = (C_2K^{-1}) \pmod q = 5 * 11 \pmod {19}= 55 \pmod{19}= 17.

-If a message must be broken up into blocks and sent as a sequence of encrypted blocks, a unique value of $k$ should be used for each block.
-If $k$ is used for more than one block, knowledge of one block $M_1$ of the message enables the user to compute other blocks as follows.
+If a message must be broken up into blocks and sent as a sequence of encrypted blocks, a unique value of k should be used for each block.
+If k is used for more than one block, knowledge of one block M_1 of the message enables the user to compute other blocks as follows.
 Let

-$C_{1,1 }= \alpha^k \pmod q;\quad C_{2,1} = KM_1 \pmod q$
+C_{1,1 }= \alpha^k \pmod q;\quad C_{2,1} = KM_1 \pmod q

-$C_{1,2 }= \alpha^k \pmod q;\quad C_{2,2} = KM_2 \pmod q$
+C_{1,2 }= \alpha^k \pmod q;\quad C_{2,2} = KM_2 \pmod q

-Then,$$\frac{C_{2,1}}{C_{2,2}}= \frac{KM_1 \pmod q}{KM_2 \pmod q } = \frac{M_1 \pmod q }{M_2\pmod q}$$
+Then,\frac{C_{2,1}}{C_{2,2}}= \frac{KM_1 \pmod q}{KM_2 \pmod q } = \frac{M_1 \pmod q }{M_2\pmod q}

-If $M_1$ is known, then $M_2$ is easily computed as$$M_2 = (C_{2,1})^{-1} C_{2,2}M_1 \pmod q$$
+If M_1 is known, then M_2 is easily computed asM_2 = (C_{2,1})^{-1} C_{2,2}M_1 \pmod q

 The security of Elgamal is based on the difficulty of computing discrete logarithms.
-To recover A’s private key, an adversary would have to compute $X_A = dlog_{\alpha,q}(Y_A)$.
-Alternatively, to recover the one-time key $K$, an adversary would have to determine the random number $k$, and this would require computing the discrete logarithm $k = dlog_{\alpha,q}(C_1)$.
-These calculations are regarded as infeasible if $q$ is at least 300 decimal digits and $q-1$ has at least one “large” prime factor.
+To recover A’s private key, an adversary would have to compute X_A = dlog_{\alpha,q}(Y_A).
+Alternatively, to recover the one-time key K, an adversary would have to determine the random number k, and this would require computing the discrete logarithm k = dlog_{\alpha,q}(C_1).
+These calculations are regarded as infeasible if q is at least 300 decimal digits and q-1 has at least one “large” prime factor.

 Python code - Elgamal Crypto System